Core Isolation is a security feature of Windows 10 and Windows 11 that can help to prevent cyber attacks on your computer.

 Exactly how much the performance of your particular computer will be affected will vary considerably.
 It all really depends on your machine and how you use it.
 I’ve seen estimates quoting a performance hit of between 2% and 7%.

-However the real test is whether or not you, on your home computer, you can actually notice the hit.
-Does it affect what your doing, how your working or playing?
-And can you live it?
+However the real test is whether or not you, on your home computer, can actually notice the hit.
+Does it affect what you’re doing, how you’re working or playing?
+And can you live with it?

 Should You Enable Or Disable Core Isolation